invtfl-yuvraj/image-gallery/README.md

 3. Make your changes and submit a pull request.

 ## Acknowledgement
-1. Thanks to Love Babbar for proving this Project Idea.
+1. Thanks to Love Babbar for provdiing this Project Idea.
 2. Images used is this project are provided by Love Babbar in his Web Development Bootcamp [MERN STACK] course.

 Although I build this whole project myself from scratch after learning the concepts.